#config #notes #date #notera

 • Editor used: The text editor used to create and edit notes (e.g., Vim).

-• Temporary Notes Directory: Directory where temporary files are stored.
+• Database Directory: Directory where the database is stored.
 (Should remain as default)

-• Export Path: The directory location where exported files are saved.
+• notera Files Path: The directory location where exported files are saved.

-• Export Format: The format in which exports are saved.
+• Export Format: The format in which exports, summaries, and transcripts are saved.

 👷 Built With